 If your free series starter book trailer or book description grabs readers, every free copy of your book will help you sell more ebooks.

 Perhaps you could offer your book to an online book club.
 You never know!

-Draft2Digital really help in this regard, as they offer automated updating of other book titles in a series.
+Draft2Digital can help in this regard as they offer automated updating of other book titles in a series.

 Summary of how to promote your book

-Of all the tips above, I am of the belief that a free series starter is the most cost-effective book promotion tool a self-published author can have.
+Of all the tips above, I believe that a free series starter is the most cost-effective book promotion tool a self-published author can have.

 It costs nothing, and it will be promoting your book day in and day out on all your retailers.

 If you don’t have a book series, free ebook campaigns on Amazon with KDP Select or other retailers from time to time can similarly help in attracting new readers.